orcfax/docs/docs/project-catalyst/f12-audit.md

 <!-- markdownlint-enable MD013 -->

-This request for additional access and materials amounts to nearly 200 items.
+This request for additional access and materials amounts to nearly 200 items, some of which (such as policies) must be drafted or amended to meet SOC2 requirements.

 Orcfax developed the following strategy for accommodating this request: the Orcfax team will divide these requests into 3 batches of deliverables based on their category, and volume of requests, with a 4th dedicated to the development of policies.
-The latter will be incrementally worked on in conjunction with the other batches so that the batch 3 & 4 are submitted to BlinkLabs together.
+The latter will be incrementally worked on in conjunction with the other batches so that the batch 3 & 4 are submitted to BlinkLabs together; this deliverable schedule aligns with the remaining milestones for the project.

 We believe that by dividing the work into these deliverables we will increase efficiency when responding to any feedback received after batch submission.